This is a documentation for Board Game Arena: play board games online !

 </div>

-Note: tokens is plural.
+Note: discs is plural.
 This div will be used to hold the token divs.
 Shortly, we will use javascript to add individual tokens to the board.

 Add Token to img directory